mois3x/sweet-alert-rails-confirm/README.md

 ### Before Callback

 A callback that will be runned before alert is shown.
-Returning `false` will not display the alert and `true` will display it.
+Returning `false` will display the alert and `true` will _not_ display it.

 `data-saBeforeFunction='myFunction'`